erenerogullari/Graph-Simplification-for-Model-Checking/README.md

 from algorithm import *
 from IPython.display import display

-# Call the algorithm to simplify the graph
 qr = 2   # quantifier rank
 displays = True   # Display the progress
 G2 = simplify_graph(G, qr, displays)